 - To loosen up dried mucus, use salt water (saline) nose spray or drops, followed by asking your child to blow his or her nose or sucking the liquid from the nose with a bulb syringe.
 Warm water will suffice if you do not have nose spray or drops.

 - Keep your child hydrated with warm water or broth.
 Check the diapers of the babies frequently.

 - For toddlers and infants use a bulb syringe to remove mucus and prevent congestion.

-- Position – Holding your baby in an upright position to your chest may relieve the congestion of the child due to gravity.
+- Position – Holding your baby in an upright position on your chest may relieve the congestion of the child due to gravity.
 It will also help the baby sleep peacefully.

-- Avoid irritants: Avoid smoking near the baby, using scented candles , and vacuum frequently to keep the air clean avoiding chest congestions for the baby.
+- Avoid irritants: Avoid smoking near the baby, use scented candles, and vacuum frequently to keep the air clean avoiding chest congestion for the baby.

-By following these tips you can get relief from cold and cough at home only.
+By following these tips you can get relief from colds and coughs at home only.